sensu/sensu-go-workshop/lessons/operator/04/README.md

    Do you see the `rocketchat` handler in the output?
    If so, you've successfully created your first handler.

+## Using Handlers to Store Observability Data

+Sensu is designed to be a pipeline for observability events, but does not store the events directly.
+If you want to keep a historical record of the data, a handler can be used.
+The handler converts incoming events into the required format, then sends it to a database for storage.

+### Events and Metrics

+In Sensu, all observability data is modelled as [events][events_reference_docs].
+Some events contain metrics as part of their payload in the `metrics` property.
+Learn more about metrics in the [metrics reference docs](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-events/events/#metrics-attribute).

+### Handler Filters

+Handlers can apply a _filter_ to ensure that they only operate on matching events.
+There are some [built-in filters][builtin_filters_docs] available for common use cases, or you can write your own using a JavaScript-based [Sensu Query Expression][sensu_query_expression_docs].

+In the exercise below, we will use the built-in filter [`has_metrics`][has_metrics_docs] to ensure that only events with a `metrics` property are processed by the handler.

-## EXERCISE 2: Create a Handler to Send Metrics to a Time-Series Database
+## EXERCISE 2: Create a Handler that Stores Metrics to a Time-Series Database

 ### Scenario

-You want to store metrics data in a time-series database like Prometheus or InfluxDB.
+You want to store metrics data in a time-series database like [Prometheus] or [InfluxDB].

 ### Solution